thecodingmachine/symfony-boilerplate/README.md

 #### Windows

-Connsider using a Linux-like terminal to run the [Makefile](Makefile) commands.
+Consider using a Linux-like terminal to run the [Makefile](Makefile) commands.
 Vagrant might also be a solution regarding performances.

 If not possible, you may also directly run the commands specified in the [Makefile](Makefile).